kylescotshank/JitterLatLon/README.md

-# JitterLatLon
+# JitterLatLon.R

-For adding random noise to an array of latitude/longitude pairs
+This quick and sub-optimal script will add random noise to a vector of latitudinal/longitudinal points.
+I could fix it to have it be better `R` code, but I probably won't.